zzhang82/web422/notes/react-get-started.md

 <br>

-### "Building" The Application
+### "Build" The App

 Now that we've scratched the surface of React and worked with some of it's core functionality, why don't we actually "build" the application.
-So far, we've been learning and practicing our React.js skills in a controlled, "development" environment.
+So far, we've been learning and practicing our React skills in a controlled, "development" environment.
 Once we're happy with the end result however, we can actually "build" the application, which will generate a much smaller footprint (bundled, minified JavaScript / CSS, etc).

 If you take a look at the generated `package.json` file, you will see that the `"scripts"` property contains our initial `"start"` script (ie: **npm start**), as well as a number of *other* scripts that we can invoke.
 The one we're most interested in here, is the `"build"` script (ie: **npm build**).
 Once executed, this script initiates a "build" process that creates a highly optomized "production" build of our code in a new folder called "build".

-Try executing this command by following the following steps:
+Try executing this command by following the below steps:

 * Stop the "development server" currently running using **ctrl + c**
 * Execute the command **"npm run build"**